So you want to learn about the stock market…but where do you start?

 Since you love Starbucks so much, you believe that they’ll successfully grow and satisfy more peoples’ pumpkin spice addictions.
 You think they’ll buy fresh beans, hire skilled employees, and open trendy new stores.
 So you decide to buy Starbucks’ stock.
 This means that you own a little piece of the company.
 If Starbucks grows and makes more money, your money grows along with it.

 - Register for a virtual stock trading account and get a virtual $100,000 so you can practice, practice, practice.
-CLICK HERE to register for WallStreetSurvivor's a virtual trading account.
+CLICK HERE to register for WallStreetSurvivor's free virtual trading account.

 If you already have a WallStreetSurvivor account, and you want to add Starbucks to your Survivor portfolio then click here.